-Smoke detector to sitting room.
-High heat detector to kitchen.
-Carbon monoxide detector to kitchen.
+Smoke detectors to the ceilings of the hallway and sitting room.

+High heat detector to the kitchen ceiling.
+Free standing carbon monoxide detector to the sitting room.

 IMPORTANT NOTE: Fire Safety Legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance e.g. central heating boiler, open fire, wood burning stove etc, a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.